wojciech12/my-dev-laptop-setup/README.md

    brew install python@3
    brew install gtk-mac-integration
    brew install pygobject3
+   brew install adwaita-icon-theme # for icons in the zim-wiki UI
    ```

    and create in Automator - Application that runs a shell script: